-Post Partum Check - At your six-week post partum visit your uterus will be evaluated to assure that it has returned to normal size, any vaginal stitches have dissolved, and the cervix has healed.
+Six weeks post partum you will be scheduled for an in-office appointment.
+Your uterus will be evaluated to assure that it has returned to normal size, any vaginal stitches have dissolved, and the cervix has healed.
 This is the time you may want to discuss contraceptive options with your provider.
 If you had gestational diabetes during your pregnancy, you will be required to complete a 2 hour glucose challenge.